 What is personal liability on home owners insurance?
 In simple terms, liability insurance covers legal matters in relation to your property.
 It covers the legal fees when you are sued over issues with your property.
 This covers two main umbrellas:

 - Bodily injury.

 - Property damage.

-Really, this is “accident coverage,” at nd comes into play when you or a family member has been been found partially or wholly responsible for said accident in relation to your property.
-This could include a guest slipping on an icy driveway, or tripping over a loose carpet.
+Really, this is “accident coverage,” and comes into play when you or a family member has been found partially or wholly responsible for said accident in relation to your property.
+This could include a guest slipping on an icy driveway or tripping over a loose carpet.
 Most cottage insurance policies provide some liability coverage as well, thankfully.

 Common instances of liability claims include:

 - Tripping on loose carpets or items left on the floor.